The cause of Takayasu arteritis is unknown.

 Head: People may feel dizzy or faint, have headaches, or have problems with vision.
 Less often, a stroke results.

 Heart: Sometimes blood flow to the heart is reduced, and angina Angina Angina is temporary chest pain or a sensation of pressure that occurs while the heart muscle is not receiving enough oxygen.
 A person with angina usually has discomfort or pressure beneath the... read more or a heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more results.
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more results.

 Some people do not have any symptoms.
 In other people, the disorder progresses, causing serious complications such as strokes, heart failure, heart attacks, kidney failure, and aneurysms.